 The San Antonio River Authority owns, maintains and/or operates assets in the San Antonio River Watershed which covers Bexar, Wilson, Karnes and Goliad counties including dams, parks, and wastewater treatment plants.
-The parks include the Museum and Mission Reach segments of the River Walk in addition to several nature based parks located throughout all four counties.
-If you are looking to develop in the Museum or Mission Reach segments, the City of San Antonio Unified Development Code requires a formal coordination with the San Antonio River Authority as part of plats and building permits.
+The parks include the San Pedro Creek Culture Park as well as the Museum and Mission Reach segments of the River Walk.
+It also includes several nature based parks located throughout all four counties.
+If you are looking to develop in the Museum or Mission Reach segments or adjacent to the San Pedro Creek Culture Park, the City of San Antonio Unified Development Code requires a formal coordination with the San Antonio River Authority as part of plats and building permits.
 Please contact us at firstname.lastname@example.org or at 210-302-3666 for more information on the items below.

 If you are considering development adjacent to the River Walk or San Pedro Creek, you will be required to coordinate with the San Antonio River Authority per the City of San Antonio’s Unified Development Code 35-673.